BRAVO23111/Chat-and-notification-feature-code/README.md

 4. Start the development server using `npm start`.

-5. Explore and customize the Chatty app to meet your requirements.
+5. Explore and customize the Connect app to meet your requirements.

 <h1>Technologies Used</h1>
 Chatty is built using the following technologies: